pvtnator/SR1.20EN/README.md

 Note also that when you load a save, the current map is loaded from the save and changes won't be applied until you re-enter that map.

 ## Help
-While the base game is now almost fully manually translated, feel free to suggest/pull request improvements.
+While the base game is now fully manually translated, feel free to suggest/pull request improvements.
 There is likely some amount of nuance that I may have not translated as well as it could and there is always a good chance of mistakes here and there.
 The pronouns system also felt really difficult to translate so I'm open to ideas for that.
 However, if you wish to start translating, make sure you understand what the correct formatting is, and if the translated strings are used elsewhere, especially for control logic, make sure it's consistent.
 You must also take care with text wrapping.
 It's easy to make it overflow.